klaudiosinani/singlie/readme.md

 ## API

 The following documentation holds for both circular & linear lists.
-The described `list` instance is used to depict the same methods that are applicable to both a linear and a circular linked list, without overlooking their above described differences and unique qualities.
+The described `list` instance is used to depict the same methods that are applicable to both a linear and a circular linked list, without overlooking their above-described differences and unique qualities.

 #### list.`append(value[, value])`